 Hey everybody, today I am going to touch on something we have all had from time to time.
-That is problems with our thoughts!
+That is the problems with our thoughts!

-In this article I found that the earliest evidence for meditation goes back to around 2980 B.C
+It seems, that the earliest evidence for meditation goes back to around 2980 B.C

 Now I imagine that human beings have been looking for ways to slow down much earlier in history.
 But we will just leave that as speculation.